-So, I already mentioned above that cold water may calm sebum production and protect your skin from harmful germs.
+So, as I already mentioned above, cold water may calm sebum production and protect your skin from harmful germs.

 2. Healthy Hair Condition

-What’s even more interesting is that something similar happens to follicles on your scalp.
+What’s even more interesting is that something similar happens to the follicles on your scalp.

 They close up and tighten, making them stronger and more efficient at growing more hair.